crittercism/PhoneGap/README.md

 After installing the plugin via Cordova CLI and building your project, you're all set!

+## Service monitoring

+Whenever an app makes a network call, Crittercism monitors and captures certain information.
+For the PhoneGap plugin, Crittercism monitors network requests for both native iOS/Android as well as for JavaScript.

+For JavaScript, Crittercism currently monitors XMLHttpRequests and jQuery Ajax calls and logs the following details for each request:

+- HTTP method
+- URL
+- Bytes in
+- Bytes out
+- Latency
+- Response code
+- Time stamp

+Current Limitations

+- jQuery $.getScript requests and requests with datatype 'jsonp' are not monitored
+- Synchronous XMLHttpRequests and jQuery ajax calls are missing latency information
+- Information on payload size is not currently collected when sending and receiving FormData and Document data types

 ## Using the API

 API calls avaliable currently include: